Exploring Soi Romanee

 Little by little, house by house, Soi Romanee came back to life, first with a few tiny cafes and some offices, then a few stylish guesthouses such as ‘Phuket 346’.
 The street is lively all year round, especially since young travellers realized how great the alley was for selfies and Instagram photos!

 The street is packed with live bands and tourists during the Old Phuket Town Festival.
-The rest of the time, it’s a colourful street with many photographers searching for a new angle and residents going through their daily routine which has not changed since the early years of the road.
+The rest of the time, it’s a colourful street with many photographers searching for a new angle and residents going through their daily routine, which has not changed since the early years of the road.

 The beginning of the street near Thalang Road has been entirely restored.
-However, toward the end of the Dibuk Road, you will still find a run-down restaurant, a small Chinese shrine inside a house, a suspicious old hotel, and an old-fashioned hairdresser still parking his bike inside his shop.
+However, toward the end of Dibuk Road, you will still find a run-down restaurant, a small Chinese shrine inside a house, a suspicious old hotel, and an old-fashioned hairdresser still parking his bike inside his shop.
 People here seem to be halfway between ‘annoyed’ and fatalistic every time a camera points at them, which happens a hundred times a day.

-We love to walk these streets away from festivals when every street is peaceful, and you can actually see the houses.
+We love to walk these streets away from festivals when every street is peaceful and you can actually see the houses.
 Early morning or at dusk on weekdays, the alley can still take you back in time, and the soul of the street remains.

 Soi Romanee (or Romani, or Rommanee: pick one since even the residents don’t seem to agree on the spelling of the street) is between the famous Thalang Road on one side and Dibuk Road on the other side, just opposite the beautiful and revered Wat Mongkol Nimit.